hackgptdeveloper/hackgptdeveloper.github.io/_posts/2025-10-27-building-an-ai-agent-using-langgraph.md

 * Always validate tools and user inputs, avoid injection risks, impose loop limits, monitor.

 ---

-If you like, I can **generate a full skeleton repository** (with Dockerfile, CI/CD GitHub Actions YAML, logging, callback hooks) for a LangGraph `create_react_agent`-based service ready for deployment — would that be useful to you?

 [1]: https://langchain-ai.github.io/langgraph/how-tos/react-agent-from-scratch/?utm_source=chatgpt.com "How to create a ReAct agent from scratch - GitHub Pages"
 [2]: https://langchain-ai.github.io/langgraph/reference/agents/?utm_source=chatgpt.com "Agents - GitHub Pages"